Multiple Instance Verification: Multi-instance verification (MIV): problem definition and an interpretation of attention scores

-To formally state the task of MI verification, we use the following notation.
+To formally state the task of MIV, we use the following notation.
 The (unobservable) class label of an instance $x$ is denoted by $y\in c$ where $c=\{1, 2,\cdots, L\}$ and $L$ is the number of unobservable classes.
-Note that $L$ can be $\infty$.
+Note that $L$ can be $\infty$ in theory.
 The query instance and its unobservable class label are denoted by $x_Q, y_Q$, and the bag of target instances and their unobservable class labels by $\{x_1, x_2, \cdots, x_N\}$ and $\{y_1, y_2, \cdots, y_N\}$ respectively.
 Unless stated otherwise, in this section, we assume the instances, $x_Q$, $x_n(n=1,\cdots, N)$, have all been embedded in an $F$-dimensional feature space, that is, $\in\mathbb{R}^F$.

 \begin{definition}[MI verification exemplar] An MI verification exemplar is a tuple, $(x_Q, \{x_1, x_2, \cdots, x_N\})$, with a label $Y$ given by

 \end{definition}